LabyMod/labymod4-api-wiki/docs/pages/server/labymod/displays/subtitles.md

 ## Sending via the LabyModProtocol

-While not recommended, it is also possible to send the subtitles directly via the `LabyModProtocol`.<br/>
+While not recommended, it is also possible to send the subtitles directly via the `LabyModProtocol`.

+???+ danger "Important Note"

-But keep in mind, that you will have to store all the subtitles yourself and send them to every player manually.
+    When sending subtitles directly via the `LabyModProtocol`, you will have to store all subtitles yourself and send them to every player manually.

 ```java
 // Create or get a List of subtitles (array is also possible)